S. Clay Wilson

 • The Checkered Demon

-• Star-eyed Stella
+• Star-Eyed Stella

-• Captain Pissgums and his Pervert Pirates, joe bag of donuts, nicky the woman
+• Captain Pissgums and his Pervert Pirates

 • Ruby the Dyke